What's New

 Child and parent looking at Kids Kanopy on laptop screen

 Better Beginnings Family Literacy Community Grants are for community groups and libraries that help promote literacy in 0-5 years old and empower families to read, talk, sing, write and play with their child every day.
-Round 5 of the grants are now open for applications and close 26 September.
+Round 5 applications closed on 26 September 2025.

 Stories